aru-ga/kaze-teru/README.md

 # kaze-teru
-Another vitae page but using tailwind frameworks.
+Another vitae page but with tailwindcss